NEUROFUSIONInc/fusion/fusionMobile/README.md

 ### Authoring

-- Allow to silence prompt notifications on certain days & times
+- Allow to chose the time range for notifications on certain days & times
 - Show some default prompts that users can add/enable
 - Pause notification prompts
   - fully